r3e-network/neo-indexer/scripts/build-with-plugins.md

 - If a plugin doesn't have a corresponding JSON configuration file, the script will skip copying the config but will still copy the DLL
 - The output will be placed in the `/bin/Neo.CLI/[framework]` directory at the root of your Neo repository
 - Each plugin will be placed in its own subdirectory under `/bin/Neo.CLI/[framework]/Plugins` with its DLL and config files
-- Essential plugins (DBFTPlugin, ApplicationLogs, RpcServer) are verified after build
+- Essential plugins (LevelDBStore, RpcServer, BlockStateIndexer) are verified after build
 - Build time is measured and reported
 - A complete build log is generated at the root of the repository